elastic/cloud-on-k8s/hack/helm/release/readme.md

     }'
 ```

+1. Release tool will be run with `--charts-dir` pointing directly to `eck-operator` chart directory (ignoring all eck resource Helm charts), and set to release to dev bucket/repo.
+2. If successful, the same operation will be run pointing to production bucket/repo.

 You can then track the progress of the build in [Buildkite](https://buildkite.com/elastic/cloud-on-k8s-operator)

 ### Releasing ECK Resources Helm Charts

-When a commit is merged to `main` branch, which includes any change to a `*/Chart.yaml` file (detectable via `git diff --name-only HEAD~1`)

-1. Release tool will be run with `--charts-dir` pointing directly to `deploy` chart directory (containing all charts, including `eck-operator`), set to release to dev bucket/repo, and with `--excludes` flag set to `eck-operator`.
-2. If successful, the same operation will be run pointing to production bucket/repo.

 #### Manually releasing the ECK Resources Helm Charts